A recognition principle for iterated suspensions as coalgebras over the little cubes operad: Introduction

-The goal of this paper is to prove the Eckmann--Hilton dual results of May's work on iterated loop spaces.
 First of all, we construct a comonad in the category of pointed spaces associated to an operad.
 Next, we show that $n$-fold suspensions are coalgebras over the little $n$-cubes operad $\mathcal C_n$.
-More precisely we prove the following theorem.
+More precisely, we prove the following result.

 \begin{thm} \em The $n$-fold reduced suspension of a pointed space $X$ is a $\mathcal C_n$-coalgebra.
 More precisely, there is a natural and explicit operad map

 where $\operatorname{CoEnd}_{\Sigma^nX}$ is the coendomorphism operad of $\Sigma^nX$.
 The map $\nabla$ encodes the homotopy coassociativity and homotopy cocommutativity of the classical pinch map $\Sigma^nX \to \Sigma^nX \vee \Sigma^nX$.
 In particular, the pinch map is an operation associated to an element of $\mathcal C_n(2)$.
 Furthermore, for any based map $X\to Y$, the induced map $\Sigma^n X \to \Sigma^n Y$ extends to a morphism of $\mathcal C_n$-coalgebras. \end{thm}